Student Financial Services

 When is my bill due?

-Fall tuition is due on August 5, Winter tuition is due on November 13 and Spring tuition is due on January 5.
+Fall tuition is due on August 5, Winter tuition is due on November 13, Spring tuition is due on January 5 and Summer tuition is due on May 5.
 Late fees are assessed on the total account balance if payment is not received by the due date.

 What if I cannot pay all at once, or am still finalizing my financial aid?